Skip to Content

 If you can’t decide between pasta salad, veggies, or a casserole, you can combine all of them with this Mushroom And Kale Pasta Casserole recipe.
 Plus, part of the fun of Thanksgiving is mixing all your food together and trying to eat as much of it as you can.
 This casserole basically does that for you.

-This one is also really good reheated the next day (just add a drizzle of olive oil), so if you make it and have some leftover, you can eat it for lunch.
-That way, you’re not the one stuck eating leftover turkey for the rest of the weekend.
+This casserole is really good reheated the next day with a little bit of olive oil on top.
+So if you have some leftover, it’s a great lunch for Black Friday.
+And, that way, you’re not the one stuck eating leftover turkey sandwiches for the rest of the weekend.

 Mini Hash Brown Casserole.